Canada Workers Benefit: Eligibility, Payment Amounts and How to Apply

 Quarterly Advance Payments

-You can also access a portion of your estimated CWB amount in advance through quarterly installments.
+You can also access a portion of your estimated CWB amount in advance through multiple installments during the year if you were eligible for the CWB in the previous tax year.

-• Payment in 3 equal installments during the year on January 10, July 12 and October 11.
+• Payment in 3 equal installments during the year on July 12, October 12, and January 12.

 Managing and Tracking Your CWB Payments